 Portraits Of Children

-Commission a family portrait direct from the artist online or in person at Koehler Art Studio Gallery
+Commission a portrait of your child direct from portrait artist Hanne Lore Koehler online or in person at Koehler Art Studio Gallery

 .
-Order a hand painted portrait in watercolor or oil on canvas of your child, son, daughter, grandchild.
+Order a hand painted portrait in watercolor or oil on canvas of your child or grandchild.
+All commissions are hand-painted personally by artist Hanne Lore Koehler with sensitivity and attention to detail.
 My general PRICE LIST

 will give you an idea of the cost for painting your child's portrait.
 For a definite price quote, search through your personal photograph collection, email

 your favorite photos, size and details you want added, omitted or combined with another photo.
 I would be delighted to see your photos and reply with your free price quote for the portrait.
-All commissions are hand-painted personally by artist Hanne Lore Koehler with sensitivity and attention to detail.
 Satisfaction guaranteed.
 We deliver worldwide.
 International clients welcome!

 Some samples of my portrait paintings are shown below.
 There are baby portraits, toddler portraits, portraits of young children and portraits of teens.
 Included are lively informal action portraits, formal posed portraits, family portraits, single, double, triple and group portraits.
 When your child's portrait is added to this gallery, you will be able to order art prints, canvas prints, posters, art cards, acrylic prints and metal prints of the original painting in various sizes to share with relatives and friends.
 You can click on one of these examples to give you an idea of print prices.
 All paintings by artist